 From Misty: You can use this map to estimate how long it will take to get from Utah to you via Fed Ex Ground.
 Also, remember to factor in the 1-2 days it will take to leave the distribution center in Utah.

-#7 – Can storage food be shipped internationally from an LDS Home Storage Center?
+7. Can storage food is shipped internationally from an LDS Home Storage Center?
 If so, how and what is the cost?

 Unfortunately, at this time, food items from the home storage center cannot be shipped to addresses outside the United States.

-#8 – What is the return policy for storage food purchased at the Home Centers?
+8. What is the return policy for storing food purchased at the Home Centers?